jakehofgard/jakehofgard.github.io/_pages/teaching.md

 ### Winter 2024 – EE 364A

 A graduate-level introduction to convex optimization, with an eye towards applications.
-Covers the basics of convex analysis and convex duality, many examples from control, statistics, finance, and engineering, and concludes with an introduction to the inner workings of interior point methods.
+Covers the basics of convex analysis and  duality, many examples from control, statistics, finance, and engineering, and concludes with an introduction to the inner workings of interior point methods.
 You can read students' reviews of my teaching for EE 364A [here](../files/JakeHofgard_ee364a_reviews.pdf).